mathewchamberlain/SignacX/README.md

 celltypes_fast = GenerateLabels(labels_fast, E = your_data_here)
 ```

-Unlike Signac, SignacFast uses an ensemble of 1,800 pre-trained neural network models generated from the HPCA reference data, like so:
+Unlike Signac, SignacFast uses a pre-trained ensemble of neural network models generated from the HPCA reference data, speeding classsification time ~5-10x fold.
+These models were generated from the HPCA training data like so:

 ```r
 # load the library